RISE Sleep Tracker

 You can learn more about how much sleep you need here.

-Getting five hours of sleep (or six, or seven, or fewer hours than your sleep need) has negative effects the next day and health problems in the long run.
+Getting five hours of sleep — or four, or six, or seven, or fewer hours than the amount of sleep you need — has negative effects the next day and health problems in the long run.

 Plus, research suggests we are largely unaware of the increasing declines in cognitive performance we get from sleep loss.